Shida18719/heritage-housing-issue/README.md

 **ML task to answer the business requirements**

 - The objective is to create an ML model to predict and visualise the Sales of house price from a four inherited house and any other houses within the surrounding area of Ames.
 - We knew that a Supervised Regressor Model would be suitable for predicting the **Sale Price** of the houses.
-Since our **target** variable is a continous number.
+Since our **target** variable is a continuous number.
 - Our ideal outcome is to allow our client to discover the correlation between various house attributes and sale price.
-- Also, to be able predict house sale prices of her four inherited houses and any other houses using a dashboard user inteface, in order to maximise sales for her inherited properties.
+- Also, to be able predict house sale prices of her four inherited houses and any other houses using a dashboard user interface, in order to maximise sales for her inherited properties.
 - Having a dashboard that meets the business requirements, where the client is able to view a display of the study showing the correlation between relevance house attributes and sale price and capability to predict the house sale price.
 - The project have followed the **CRISP-DM**(CRoss Industry Standard Process for Data Mining) workflow and have carefully considered the following steps:
   1. Understanding the requirements and objectives of our client.
-  2. Collecting and understanding the datasets for processing.
+  2. Collect and understand the datasets for processing.
   3. Data Preparation - splitting the data into Train and Test set: data cleaning, feature engineering, feature scaling, and feature selection.
   4. Modelling steps using Regressor ML Pipeline and hyperparameter optimization in order to achieve the results.
   5. Evaluate regressor performance to meet the requirement -